2018 Legislative Update

 Although two prior attempts to reimpose the food tax were defeated, in October 2013 the New Mexico Municipal League, which represents the state’s mayors and city councils, announced that it would be bringing legislation to reimpose the food tax during the 2015 legislative session.
 The proposal was adopted as a high priority item by the Municipal League in August 2014 and draft legislation was presented to the legislature in December 2014.

 In January 2015, Senate Bill 274 was introduced to reimpose the food tax.
 Think New Mexico worked hard to defeat it, and although it passed one Senate committee in a vote held without a public hearing, the bill was stopped before it reached the Senate.
 Once again, in 2016 legislation was introduced to reimpose the full food tax, and once again we successfully opposed it.
-However, we knew that this was not the last we had heard of the food tax.

 Read an op-ed by Think New Mexico Executive Director Fred Nathan making the case for taxing tobacco and alcohol, not food and medicine • March 18, 2017